MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab3_Ex1.md

     ![Screenshot of options to get started with Adaptive protection.](../Media/turn-on-adaptive-protection.png)

 1. There are two options to get started: **Quick setup** or **Custom setup**.
 Quick setup is the fastest way to get started.
 You don't need any pre-existing DLP or insider risk management policies to get started.
-Custom setup gives you more control over your policies, and is recommended if you have existing DLP and insider risk management policies.
+Custom setup gives you more control over your policies and is recommended if you have existing DLP and insider risk management policies.
 Quick setup takes about 72 hours to get started while custom setup takes about 36 hours.

 1. From the left navigation pane within the **Adaptive protection (preview)** window select **Risk levels for Adaptive Protection**.